Weblogik-Technologies/vmware-winhostsuspend-trayapp/README.md

 # vmware-winhostsuspend-trayapp
-Suspends selected VMs when Win11 host is suspended or shut down
+Suspends selected running VMWare Workstation VMs when Win11 host is suspended or shut down